Baked Crispy Chicken Tenders 🐓

 - Olive oil to brush the baking paper

-- Add the pieces to the food processor, and pulse until the bread begins to break down into even consistency.
+- Add the pieces to the food processor, and pulse until the bread begins to break down into an even, small consistency.
+Adding them in small batches is better.

 - Combine the breadcrumbs, parsley, thyme, parmesan, chilli, salt, pepper and grated lemon rind in a bowl.

 - Place the tenderloins on baking paper that has been brushed with olive oil.
-Drizzle some extra olive oil over the tenderloins if you wish.
+Drizzle some extra olive oil over the tenderloins.

 - Bake for 20-25 minutes until golden and crisp at 200 degrees celsius